CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

-- <a href="https://Xinyue-Jiao.github.io/pdf/STEM/wateringrobot.pdf" target="_blank">📰 Watering Robot </a>: Using robots to program the shortest path for watering the botanical garden </li>
+- <a href="https://Xinyue-Jiao.github.io/pdf/STEM/wateringrobot.pdf" target="_blank">📰 Watering Robot </a>: Using robots to program the shortest path for watering the botanical garden
-- <a href="https://Xinyue-Jiao.github.io/pdf/STEM/LittleMouse.pdf" target="_blank">📰Little Mouse's Journey to Apple Land </a>: Using mbot programming to help mice eat apples. </li>
+- <a href="https://Xinyue-Jiao.github.io/pdf/STEM/LittleMouse.pdf" target="_blank">📰Little Mouse's Journey to Apple Land </a>: Using mbot programming to help mice eat apples.
+- 📰Traffic safety assistant-formation of traffic lights: Solving traffic signal problems using programming.
-- 📰Traffic safety assistant-formation of traffic lights: Solving traffic signal problems using programming .</li>
+- 📰Traffic safety assistant-formation of traffic lights: Solving traffic signal problems using programming.
-- 📰Traffic safety assistant-formation of traffic lights: Solving traffic signal problems using programming .</li>📰Rapid Rescue: Use programming to develop rescue plans to help save hostages from the jungle .</li>
+- 📰Rapid Rescue: Use programming to develop rescue plans to help save hostages from the jungle.